 South Africa does not have specific legislation that regulates the existing DNA Database.
 Currently, section 37 of the Criminal Procedure Act, 51 of 1977 is the only legislation that deals with biological means, such as fingerprinting and blood samples, used to link suspects to crimes.
 As it was drafted over 30 years ago, before the advent of DNA profiling, there is unsurprisingly no mention of DNA evidence collection.

-Says Lynch: "An amendment to the Criminal Procedures Act, currently under review, would allow for the database to be expanded to include DNA profiles of offenders.
+Says Lynch: "An amendment to the Criminal Procedures Act would allow for the database to be expanded to include DNA profiles of offenders.
 Currently in SA you can't take a profile from a convicted offender.
 But with the high rate of re-offending, this information on a database could be very useful.

 In other parts of the world, effective National DNA Databases that include convicted offender profiles have been shown to act as a deterrent to criminals.
 They also act an inducement to confession: in Britain, for example, 85 percent of suspects plead guilty when presented with a match of their DNA to the crime.

 Keeping a DNA profile of a convicted offender in a database is essentially a very similar concept to keeping his fingerprint on record, says Lynch.

 In South Africa, when samples are taken from people, usually suspects linked to a crime, the sample takes the form of a vial of blood, and must be drawn by a medical practitioner.

 International practice permits taking these samples with a buccal swab - the earbud-type swab often seen in crime series like CSI, which is swiped inside the cheek to collect epithelial cells.
 DNA is then extracted from the cells in the lab.